MCP servers are draining your hardware

 MCP is becoming infrastructure.
 Infrastructure that doesn't manage its own resource footprint doesn't survive at scale.
 It's time for MCP clients to grow up.

-mcp is an open-source CLI that turns MCP servers into terminal commands.
-Getting startedarrow-up-right takes 5 minutes.
-Source code: github.com/avelino/mcparrow-up-right.
+`mcp` is an open-source CLI that turns MCP servers into terminal commands.
+[Getting started](https://mcp.avelino.run/getting-started) takes 5 minutes.
+Source code: [github.com/avelino/mcp](https://github.com/avelino/mcp).